surajcdry/code2give/README.md

 - Community feedback processed by Google Gemini for sentiment and category tagging
 - Pantry photos analyzed by Groq vision AI for stock and crowd levels
 - US Census poverty data layered onto the map
-- A Graph Neural Network (GNN) that scores each pantry's coverage gap probability and assigns an archetype
+- A Graph Neural Network (GNN) that scores each pantry's coverage gap probability and assigns a Resource Profile (archetype)

 ---